MustafaAamir/lisexp/README.md

-# lisexp
+# galisp (Great, Another LISP)

-A REPL Lisp evaluator using Jane-Street's S-Expression library in OCaml.
+- REPL for a lisp dialect written in ocaml

 # Installation
 ```bash